 Please read our article about how to select a great art project idea.
 This article contains our best advice about how to come up with a good idea for a Coursework or examination project and includes a flowchart to help you evaluate whether your idea is suitable.
 We provide examples of how to interpret art exam topics (see examples of brainstorming exam topics here and here) as well as a long list of ‘cool’ art project ideas to help students who are completely stuck.

-I have started my high school art project, but I am stuck and don’t know how to move forward or develop my ideas.
+I have started my high school art project, but I don’t know how to move forward or develop my ideas.

 Many high school students are confused about what ‘development’ means in an Art project.
 Please read how to develop ideas which includes a process by which students can use inspiration from relevant artists to move their project forward towards an original solution.
 If you feel as though you need to be more creative with media, you may find our series about creative use of media for Painting / Fine Art students and our list of 100+ creative photography ideas helpful.

 Can you suggest suitable artists for me to study?

 There are many artists in the world.
 It can be daunting to know how and where to find someone suitable to study.
 We are working on an article to help you with this (see our initial artist model recommendations for Painting / Fine Art students – to be updated soon) which will include detailed guidance about the best places to locate and discover artists.
 For now, we recommend that you follow us on Pinterest, where we have an enormous collection of suitable artists for students to study.
 It may be particularly helpful to view our collection of artist drawings, paintings, photography, collage / mixed media, sculptures, textiles, printmaking, graphic design, product design and digital art.

 Can you help me privately with my art project?